mapbox/lockbox/readme.md

 Note: Much of this readme content can also be found from within the script header itself.
-This project is licensed using a 3-Clause BSD License (found at the top of the script file)
+This project is licensed using a 3-Clause BSD License (found at the top of the script file).

 ## Purpose of this script:
 This script was developed by [Mapbox](https://www.mapbox.com/) IT in order to have a single script to implement, backup, and rotate encryption keys for Linux endpoints.